shabarshov/basic-algorithms/quick-sort/README.md

 2.  ##### Select pivot

     In the GIF, the pivot is chosen as the median of the array values.
-I take the first element of the array as the pivot.
+I take the random element of the array as the pivot.
+Thereby i get average stack length **log n** anyway.

     ***

-        const pivot = array[0]
+        const pivot = array[Math.floor(Math.random() * array.length)]

     ***